LeuxSenpai/foo/README.md

 └──.env

 ## Installation
-edge run framework: it doesnt stay connexted with database ,you have to make seperate calls unlike other backends where db is always connected ,next js connect to the db when calls are made

-I set up cloud for database ( mongoose )
-    copy mongoose_url from cloud and add to .env

 libraries:
 axios bcryptjs jsonwebtoken nodemailer react-hot-toast mongoose

+## NOTE:
+-edge run framework: it doesnt stay connexted with database ,you have to make seperate calls unlike other backends where db is always connected ,next js connect to the db when calls are made

+-once user,smail,pass is verified we created a jsonwebtoken (encrpt) and send this into users cookies (not inthe local storage to avoid manupilation).Its mainly used for authorization not authentication the browser should know whenever you will access for that we store ur id email in payload (json data)

+-every db call should use await

+-if consolelog is in "use Client" it can be seen on the browser otherwise it can be seen in terminal

+# Process
+first set up cloud for database ( mongoose )
+    copy mongoose_url from cloud and add to .env

-## Frontend
+set up the Frontend
 -login
 -signup
 -profile